-- · how we regulate
+- how we regulate

-- · how we make regulatory decisions, and
+- how we make regulatory decisions, and

-- how we publish robust and transparent data about those decisions
+- how we publish robust and transparent data about our regulatory decisions

-A lot of the activity under this theme is similar to the detailed work we are doing under our new managing concerns strategy.
+A lot of the activity under this theme is similar to the detailed work we are doing under our new fitness to practise strategy.
 The strategies are interconnected.
 They each have a clear focus on: